edwinbulter/quote-lambda-tf/doc/backend-auth-setup.md

-# Week 1: Backend Setup Guide
+# Backend Authentication Setup Guide

 ## Overview
-This document provides step-by-step instructions for setting up the backend authentication system using AWS Cognito and API Gateway.
-By the end of this week, you'll have a working authentication backend with email/password and GitHub sign-in capabilities.
+This document provides step-by-step instructions for setting up the backend authentication system using AWS Cognito.
+The infrastructure (API Gateway, Lambda, DynamoDB) is already configured via Terraform.
+This guide focuses on deploying and configuring the authentication components.

+**Estimated Time:** 2-3 hours for initial setup + testing

 ## Prerequisites
 - AWS Account with admin access